Obama ends day of Indian pageantry with $4 billion pledge

 "The leaders agreed to exchange information on individuals returning from these conflict zones and to continue to cooperate in protecting and responding to the needs of civilians caught up in these conflicts," the two sides said in a joint statement.

-They also agreed to a 10-year framework for defense ties and struck deals on cooperation that included joint production of drone aircraft and equipment for Lockheed Martin Corp's (LMT.N) C-130 military transport plane.
+They also agreed to a 10-year framework for defence ties and struck deals on cooperation that included joint production of drone aircraft and equipment for Lockheed Martin Corp's (LMT.N) C-130 military transport plane.

 (Writing by Frank Jack Daniel; Additional reporting by Krista Mahr and Rupam Jain Nair; Editing by Raju Gopalakrishnan and Crispian Balmer)